 - Boosting Radiance: Many primers for dry skin offer a dewy or luminous finish, counteracting the dullness often associated with dry skin and giving you that coveted healthy glow.

-Remember, a face primer for dry skin is an enhancement to your skincare routine, not a replacement for your daily moisturizer.
+a face primer for dry skin is an enhancement to your skincare routine, not a replacement for your daily moisturizer.
 It’s the essential bridge between your skincare and your makeup, ensuring everything works in harmony.

 The Ingredient Checklist: What Your Dry Skin Primer Truly Needs